Are you counting calories, cutting carbs or eating boring foods, but still struggling with excess weight gain?

 Here’s what my research on this topic has revealed.

-The problem lies in modern wheat and how it is farmed, processed and used to make products like bread.
+However, the problem seems to lie in modern wheat.
+Specifically, its gluten content as well as how it is farmed, processed and used to make products like bread.

 This is very different from many decades ago when bread dough had to go through an 18-24 hour fermentation process with yeast.